Anthrax vaccine

 OTHER INFORMATION

-• As post-exposure prophylaxis, the vaccine indicated only for risk of inhalation anthrax but prevents cutaneous anthrax as well.
+• As post-exposure prophylaxis, the vaccine is indicated only for risk of inhalation anthrax but prevents cutaneous anthrax as well.

 • AVA has been available since 1970.